-My ruffed lemur (Varecia spp.) color vision research is at Duke Lemur Center in Durham, North Carolina, USA.
-We trained the lemurs to use a cognitive touchscreen apparatus to show us if they can differentiate red from green.
+My ruffed lemur (Varecia spp.) color vision research was conducted at Duke Lemur Center in Durham, North Carolina, USA.
+We trained lemurs to use a cognitive touchscreen apparatus to show us if they can differentiate red from green.

 In addition, we are looking to answer whether SMARTA can be a positive reinforcer and can be used to promote good welfare by giving the lemurs a choice: get food for free or working for it.

 Lastly, we are also analyzing the hand preference of these lemurs when performing cognitive tasks to better understand laterality in ruffed lemurs.

 Photo by David Haring (Duke Lemur Center)